dedpanguru/cs166_project/token-server/backend/README.md

     ```
     * Only takes POST requests
     * Responds with response code 201 and the token string as plaintext on success, 422 on JSON input error (i.e. format doesn't match), 405 for HTTP Method errors (this endpoint only allows POST requests), and 500 on any server-side error.
+    * *Ideally, this endpoint is used to enter a new user into the database*
  2. **/api/login** = user login endpoint
     * Requires JSON body with the following format:
     ```